DawidKapcia/Algorytm-kryptograficzny-ElGamala/README.md

-# Algorytm-kryptograficzny-ElGamala
+# ElGamal Encryption Algorithm

-Implementacja algorytmu kryptograficznego ElGamala w języku Python.
+Implementation of ElGamal Encryption Algorithm in Python.